AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 >[!TAB SMS/MMS/RCS]

-### Prerequisits
+### Prerequisites

 1. Make sure the [SMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/set-up-sms-channel) and/or [MMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/configure-mms-api-credentials-and-channel-surfaces) and have been configured -> the RCS configuration is explained in the tutorial below.
-2. Ensure customer profiles and audience segments are ready for targeting.
+2. Ensure that customer profiles and audience segments are ready for targeting.

 ### SMS Tutorials